 Around the World: Esports in South Korea

-South Korea is undoubtedly one of the most powerful players in the industry – almost all popular Esports have a strong presence of South Korean professionals among their top players.
+South Korea is undoubtedly one of the most powerful players in the Esports industry – almost all popular Esports have a strong presence of South Korean professionals among their top players.
 Esports also play a big role culturally in South Korea: it is a national sport like soccer is in Italy.

 Despite being relatively small geographically, South Korea has had no trouble dominating large parts of the sports world.
-Statistics show that over half of the 51 million or so people who live there play video games – leagues above comparable countries.
+Statistics show that over half of the 51 million or so people who live there play – leagues above comparable countries.

 A global phenomenon